-Due to the high number of enquiries, Rates Rebates are dealt with via appointments during the initial stages of the rating year (1 July ‐ November).
-Council rebate staff will also be available at some other locations such as libraries and other council facilities at specified times.
+Due to the high number of enquiries, rates rebates are dealt with via appointments during the initial stages of the rating year (1 July to November).
+Council rebate staff will also be available at some other locations such as libraries and other Council facilities at specified times.
 As from December each year to the end of June, appointments will not be required.

 What if am unable to make it into an appointment due to a medical condition?